Capturing Context-Aware Route Choice Semantics for Trajectory Representation Learning: Details of Environment Perception Module

-At the coarse-grained level, we aim to generate a detailed description of a POI cluster with a primary category of $c$.
-Similar to the prompt designed for fine-grained POI context described above, this prompt also comprises three components: \textit{Role Definition}, \textit{Structured POI Data Input}, and \textit{Task Instruction}.
+At the coarse-grained level, we aim to generate textual descriptions for \emph{functional hotspots} $\mathcal{H}_c$ of POI type $c$.
+Similar to the prompt designed for fine-grained POI context described above, this prompt also comprises three components: \emph{Role Definition}, \emph{Structured POI Data Input}, and \emph{Task Instruction}.

-Here, we select a POI cluster with the primary category of ``shopping services'' located near the Beijing CBD to illustrate the applicability of the proposed template.